Sustainability

 Fuji Electric has introduced a remuneration philosophy that focuses on rewarding employees for results and corresponds to the value of their work.

-For management employees, Fuji Electric utilizes a remuneration system that reflects scopes of operations and levels of responsibility.
+For management employees, Fuji Electric utilizes a remuneration system that reflects levels of goal, role and responsibility.
 This system was designed to strengthen employees’ commitment toward achieving their own individual goals in order to contribute to the accomplishment of the Company’s performance targets and to nurture the leaders of the future that will drive the organization (teams) forward.

 Our compensation system for general employees, meanwhile, is based on a job qualification system for planning positions, where not only results but also processes (behavioral characteristics) are evaluated.
 Those in skill-based and practical positions are assessed annually, and increases in their work proficiency are reflected in their compensation.
 For technicians above a certain level, we have a system in place to reward their improvements and rationalization efforts in the form of an added bonus.
 As a side note, the targets and achievements which are the basis of the operation of each evaluation system are checked by superiors and subordinates at each interview.